Latest update: 11.06.2025 | by Lili

 One domain to rule them all

 Picking a domain name for your brand is like picking an outfit for a business meeting.
-It has to fit your image, be memorable and easy to recall, and has to exude credibility and confidence.
+It has to fit your image, be memorable and easy to recall and has to exude credibility and confidence.

-Trusted gTLDs and ccTLDs like .com, .net, .de, or .uk can induce confidence in users, while ngTLDs like .icu (short for and pronounced “I See You”, though the abbreviation can also mean “intensive care unit” in hospitals) or .shop could suggest a young, innovative spirit and wake curiosity in users.
+Trusted gTLDs and ccTLDs like .com, .net, .de, or .uk can induce confidence in users, while ngTLDs like .icu (short for and pronounced “I See You”, though the abbreviation can also mean “intensive care unit” in hospitals) or .shop could suggest a young, innovative spirit and awaken curiosity in users.

 However, users may type the name incorrectly into their browsers and get lost.
 Or, in an even worse case scenario, scammers or counterfeiters can buy those domains and use them to dupe customers into believing they’ve established contact with your brand.
 If you want to avoid this, it makes sense to acquire domains close to yours.